Treating Sciatica Pain at Home

 I would like to discuss my back pain journey and ways that I have found relief from sciatica.
 Please keep reading and see if these methods will work for you.

-First, I want to take a minute to answer the question “what is sciatica pain”.
+First, I want to take a minute to define sciatica pain.
 Sciatica is not a diagnosis, but a symptom of another problem, and refers to pain that travels along the sciatic nerve.
 When the sciatic nerve is compressed or pinched (for example a herniated disc in the lower spine), this will cause pain along the path where the nerve travels.

 Depending on where the nerve is pinched (at which vertebra level in your spine) will determine where you feel the pain.
 For instance, I will have pain that radiates all the way down to my right toes, this is an indication the nerve is compressed in the L5 region of the lower spine.